Tomasz Grodzki: Corruption allegations

 In March 2021, representatives of the Regional Prosecutor's Office in Szczecin requested the Senate to waive the Marshal's immunity, and then intended to bring charges against him in connection with the alleged acceptance of financial benefits four times in 2006, 2009 and 2012.
 Accusations of corruption began to be formulated against Tomasz Grodzki as early as 2019, shortly after assuming the office of marshal; then Agnieszka Popiela posted an entry on social media in which she stated that he was to accept a bribe of $500 for the operation.
 The politician denied these claims and filed a private indictment against the author of the entry, who in March 2021 was found guilty of defamation by the Szczecin district court, conditionally discontinuing the proceedings and obliging him to apologize to the marshal.
 The judgment was quashed in September of the same year by the regional court, and the case was remitted.

-Tomasz Grodzki also filed private indictments of defamation against Tomasz Sakiewicz, who called him "an ordinary bribe", Samuel Pereira and a journalist from Radio Szczecin and "Gazeta Polska".
+Tomasz Grodzki also filed private indictments of defamation against Polish journalist Tomasz Sakiewicz, who called him "an ordinary bribe", Samuel Pereira and a journalist from Radio Szczecin and "Gazeta Polska".

 On 18 May 2022 the Senate did not consent to holding Tomasz Grodzki criminally responsible for the charges raised by prosecutors.